 The panel industry recommends spacing wood-based panels to allow for the expansion that occurs when they are exposed to excessive moisture.
 When installing sheathing, maintain a 1/8" gap at panel ends and edges.
-See Figure 8 on page 6.
+See Figure 8.
 Use clips or blocking to support the panel edges.